High Holy Days Information

 Membership Types & Seating Information

-Please Note: Extra High Holy Day tickets can be purchased for family members ONLY.
+Please Note: Extra High Holy Days tickets can be purchased for close family members ONLY.
+No friend tickets permitted.

 PATRON MEMBERSHIP INCLUDES:

-- Additional Reserved Seats can be purchased (for family only) at a rate of $360
+• Additional Reserved Seats can be purchased (for close family only) at a rate of $360.
+No friend tickets permitted.

-- Additional Reserved Seats can be purchased (for family only) at a rate of $360
+• Additional Reserved Seats can be purchased (for close family only) at a rate of $360.
+No friend tickets permitted.

-- Additional Unreserved Seats can be purchased (for family only) at a rate of $300
+• Additional Unreserved Seats can be purchased (for close family only) at a rate of $300.
+No friend tickets permitted.

-- Additional Unreserved Seats (for family not living in your home) can be purchased (for family only) at a rate of $300
+• Additional Unreserved Seats can be purchased (for close family only) at a rate of $300.
+No friend tickets permitted.

-College-age children of our members may purchase a ticket for the High Holy Days.
+Children of our members who are young adults (25 & under) may purchase a ticket for the High Holy Days.

 Community Services